feugy/melodie/README.md

    1. `AddToPlaylist component › given some playlists › saves new playlist with all tracks` The dropdown menu is still visible (probably because of the animation)
 1. The Media test do not pass on Windows: nock is not giving recorded bodies
+1. Rxjs is pretty big on core side, as there is no treeshaking

 ## Configuring logs